Kendal

 Kendal-The Lakes Gateway

-This old market town is often referred to as the southern gateway to the Lake District.
+This old market town is often called the southern gateway to the Lake District.

 Kendal-The Lakes Gateway